hatt/anz-test-2/README.md

 deploying to the GitHub Docker registry.
 Part of the CI process applies `go fmt` and `go vet` to ensure good code style and make any apparent issues in code quality clearer.

+### Code Coverage

+Type definitions generally don't show up in Go code coverage.
+It's generally impractical to validate coverage against things like the server being able to start, so the only meaningful coverage is the `Version()` method for rendering a response to API requests.

+### Security

+Dependencies are pinned to exact git commits, either from an approved HEAD, or specific upstream version tag.
+Only known and explicit dependency versions are installed.
+The base Docker image used is Distroless, an image maintained by Google with only the bare essentials present and mostly updated to handle patching relevant CVEs.
+While scanning the Docker image with a tool such as CoreOS Clair is a good idea, it requires a reasonable amount of infrastructure and isn't available as a SaaS service.

 ## Dependencies